 Dean's First-Year Research & Creative Scholars

-The Dean’s First-Year Research and Creative Scholars Program (DFRACS) is a scholarship experience offered to exceptional CLA first-year students, freshmen and transfers, to provide them an opportunity to engage in a research project with a CLA professor.
+The Dean’s First-Year Research and Creative Scholars Program (DFRACS) is a scholarship experience offered to exceptional CLA first-year students, freshmen and transfers, to provide them an opportunity to engage in a CLA professor's research or creative project.

 A DFRACS scholarship is awarded to students based on their admissions application for scholarship consideration.
 This is not a program that receives applications; rather participation is by invitation only.
 Students who accept their DFRACS placement will be matched with a CLA professor to work on an aspect of their research or creative work during the spring semester.
 Additionally, students will receive a scholarship of $2,000 and college credit.